NixOS/rfcs/rfcs/0000-commonmark-docs.md

 # Detailed design
 [design]: #detailed-design

+## Documentation website requirements

 AsciiDoc, CommonMark and RST are all formats that support basic
-markup: emphasis, bold, (nested) (un)numbered lists, headings, inline and display code, tables (as HTML in the case of CommonMark), etc. The requirements we set below pertain to the appearance of the documentation available on the website.
+markup: emphasis, bold, (nested) (un)numbered lists, headings, inline and display code, tables (using a CommonMark extension), etc. The requirements we set below pertain to the appearance of the documentation available on the website.